ratsakatika/ratsakatika.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Artificial Intelligence and Environment Researcher at the University of Cambridge with 14 years of experience applying strategic, analytical, and implementation expertise to global challenges.
+<b> I am an AI and Environmental Risk Researcher at the University of Cambridge </b> with 13 years of experience in applying technical, strategic, and implementation expertise to global challenges.
+My current research leverages machine learning to analyse data from satellites, drones and 3D point cloud models to assess deforestation and biodiversity.

-Previously, I served as an International Development Expert with the British Diplomatic Service (2013-2023).
+<b> From 2013-2023, I served as an International Development Expert with the British Diplomatic Service.</b> I played strategic roles in multiple countries, leading on private sector development and climate policy while securing over £85m for project implementation.
 [My work](projects) included:

-- Leading one of the UK's largest market systems development projects in DRC,
+- Leading one of the UK's largest market systems development projects in the Democratic Republic of Congo,
-- Designing initiatives to facilitate forest carbon project development in Tanzania,
+- Designing initiatives to facilitate forest carbon investments in Tanzania,
 - Overseeing the installation of 100 solar mini-grids in villages across Sierra Leone.

-I played strategic roles in multiple countries, leading on private sector development and climate policy while securing over £85m for project implementation.

-I am a Chartered Financial Analyst with Master's degrees in Aerospace Engineering and Engineering for Sustainable Development.
-I am pursuing a PhD in AI and Environmental Risk at the University of Cambridge.
-My research will analyse diverse satellite and drone datasets to monitor deforestation and biodiversity in the Carpathian Mountains.
+I hold Master’s degrees in Aerospace Engineering and Engineering for Sustainable Development and the Chartered Financial Analyst designation.